 Francine Nugent, from Get Fired Up Art, is an artist working in a variety of media, including clay and fiber.
 Inspired by the landscapes and colour palettes of her home in cool Chicago and new home in warm Australia.
 She gets fired up about art!

 Francine is an artist who lives and works in Hawthorn.
-Her work is inspired by philosophy, nature and my experiences.
-Using craft and surface pattern, Francine is focused on creating bold, colorful work in three dimensions.
+Her work is inspired by philosophy, nature and experiences.
+Using craft and surface pattern, Francine is focused on creating bold, colourful work in three dimensions.

 The goal of her work is to utilise various colour harmonies and form to visually engage the audience.
 She likes to explore the limits of the media.
 For example, she likes to stretch clay slabs into a form that almost cannot hold it’s own form.
 Then finds ways to strengthen and create something new.
 This also provides Francine with a means to explore spontaneity and chance.